podium-lib/podium-lib.github.io/docs/api/podlet.md

 detailed overview of how proxying works, please see the [proxying guide](podlet/proxying.md) for further details.

-When in development mode (`development` is set to `true` on the constructor) the same proxy endpoints will also be mounted in the Podlet to ease development.
-By this, one have the same proxy endpoints to work against in development as one will have when the Podlet is used in a layout.
+When a podlet is put in development mode (`development` is set to `true` in the constructor) these proxy endpoints will also be mounted in the podlet for ease of development and you will then have the same proxy endpoints available in development as you do when working with a layout.

-Proxying is intended to be used as a way to make podlet endpoints public.
+Proxying is intended to be used as a way to make podlet endpoints publicly available.
 A common use case for this is creating endpoints for client side code to interact with (ajax requests from the browser).
 One might also make use of proxying to pass form submissions from the browser back to the podlet.